SMousami/2023Spr_projects/README.md

 ## Validation

 To validate the design, the following study was used to understand what the results should be in a room of dimensions 6.8 * 3.4 * 2.7.
-The study had gotten a knockout rate of 56.7% with an interal of 7.3%.(1) The Monte carlo simulation gives similar results when the room length is 7 units, the fan flow is really low and there is only one vaporizer in the room.
+The study had gotten a knockout rate of 56.7% with an interal of 7.3%.(1) The Monte carlo simulation gives similar results when the room length is 7 units, the fan flow is really low and there is only one vaporizer in the room at the corner of the room.
 When this simulation is ran 1000 times, it gives a statistically convergent plot shown below.

 Note: The below figure shows the survival rate, which is 1 - knockout rate.
-Hence the average knockout rate should be around 57 % knockout rate.
+Hence the average knockout rate should be around 57 %.

 ![image](https://github.com/SMousami/2023Spr_projects/assets/40067673/9d26c8b1-3310-4f1c-8b9b-65041abc098b)

 ## Experiments

-#### Hypothesis 1: The orientation of the room has an effect on the vaporizer.
+#### Hypothesis 1: The orientation of the room has an effect on the vaporizer diffusion

 Assumptions:
 1) Fan speed will be kept at a minimum speed of 0 (0 is the lowest and 0.5 is highest)